(Image above: "We've Been Here," a mural in the Lizzie K. Weeks Room of the Portland Building, by Kayin Talton Davis)

 The City Arts Program allocates up to 3% of Net Revenues to help coordinate arts education services and outcomes across Portland's six school districts.

-Remaining funds go to RACC to award grants to support arts access.
-A minimum of 5 percent of funds distributed to RACC must go toward schools and nonprofit organizations that provide high-quality arts experiences with and for underserved communities.
+Remaining funds go arts organization as grants to help make their programs more accessible to the public.
+A minimum of 5 percent of grants must go toward schools and nonprofit organizations that provide high-quality arts experiences with and for underserved communities.
 The remaining funds provide general operating support grants to a wide range of local arts organizations.

 Other helpful links